douglashellowell/react-element-cloner/notes.md

 ---

 In this example we're going to create a `FlowerList` component that passes a new `flower` prop to each of its children 🌻

-Before we go any further we need to ensure that `children` is an array - even if one child is passed.
+Before we go any further we need to ensure that `children` is an array - even if only one child is passed.

 To do this we can use the `React.Children.toArray()` method